prebid/Prebid.js/modules/weboramaRtdProvider.md

 });
 ```

-An alternative version, using asset id instead url on contextual, can be found here:
+An alternative version, using asset id instead of target url on contextual, can be found here:

 ```javascript
 var pbjs = pbjs || {};